How Many Carbs Can You Have on Keto?

 Keto Diet Carb Consumption: Key Takeaways and Summary

-If you came to this guide with any of the questions we posed at the beginning, we hope you’ve found all the answers you’re looking for.
+If you came to this guide with any questions we posed at the beginning, we hope you’ve found all the answers you want.

 By now, you know that you need to reduce your carbs in the first place to create a state called ketosis, through which your body burns fat for fuel.